 Liquidated damages provision (for quality).
 A pay adjustment schedule whose primary function is to recover costs associated with the contractor's failure to provide the desired level of quality.
+[This same concept also can be used to justify pay increases for superior quality above the level specified.]

 Pay factor.
-A multiplication factor, often expressed as a percentage, used to adjust the contractor's bid price per unit of work, based on the estimated quality of work.
+A multiplication factor, often expressed as a percentage, used to determine the contractor's payment for a unit of work, based on the estimated quality of work.
 [Typically, the term "pay factor" applies to only one quality characteristic.]

 Pay adjustment.
-The actual amount, either in dollars or in dollars per area/weight/volume, that is to be added or subtracted to the contractor's bid price or unit bid price.
+The actual amount, either in dollars or in dollars per area/weight/volume, that is to be added or subtracted to the contractor's payment for a unit of work.